NVIDIA/TensorRT/samples/sampleINT8API/README.md

 ### Configuring the builder to use INT8 without the INT8 calibrator

-1. Ensure that INT8 inference is supported on the platform:
-	`if (!builder->platformHasFastInt8()) return false;`

-2. Enable INT8 mode by setting the builder flag:
+1. Enable INT8 mode by setting the builder flag:
 	`builder->setFlag(BuilderFlag::kINT8);`

 	You can choose not to provide the INT8 calibrator.